โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Bavarian Mountain Hound wants and can go out in all climates.
 The standard provides information on the conditions of its maintenance:

-“In keeping with your hunting purpose as a cloven-hoof tracking specialist, the Bavarian Mountain Hound must possess all the qualities required of him to be useful in a difficult pursuit.
-Utility must be proven by appropriate performance tests”.
+ยซIn accordance with its hunting purpose as a specialist in monitoring cloven-hoofed hunting, the Bavarian Mountain Hound must possess all the qualities required of him to be useful in a difficult pursuit.
+The usefulness must be proven by appropriate performance tests.".

 Care and health